Tuesday, 18 May 2010

 During the dance, only men can ask women to hold their hand or to join the dance.
 'Except if that woman is a bit drunk or wanted to make a joke to some men,' laughs Mimi with her trademark glowing smile.

 Indeed, corn whisky has a lot to answer for.
 It is served up in liberal lashings.
-Not too disimilar to the worst Scotch you ever tasted, but with a burnt earthy aftertaste (OK, it'll be a while before I get a job in PR with the Lisu Corn Whisky Marketing Board.)
+It's not too dissimilar to the worst Scotch you've ever tasted, but with a burnt earthy aftertaste (OK, it'll be a while before I get a job in PR with the Lisu Corn Whisky Marketing Board.)
 Flushed cheeks radiate in the late afternoon sun.
 Mimi ushers us into her mum and dad's house (which doubles as the village clinic), where we sit on tiny wooden stools raised just inches above the dirt floor.
 The meal is stunning, a mixture of spicy vegetable and meat dishes, all courtesy of the jungle.
 'We don't go to market for anything except sometimes meat,' declares Mimi proudly.
 Chickens tip-toe gingerly through the house.
 Pot-bellied pigs bask in the sunny pen outside.
 She is momentarily distracted by a call on her mobile phone.

 But no garment is richer than their hats called U-thue, garnished with a thousand or more red strings and beads.
 Imagine Liberace in a Foreign Legionnaire's cap and you get the idea.
 'It is more like fashion now with all the colour; in the past we use the knitting wool.
-The strings hanging down are to please the spirit, the spirit likes to see the color.
+The strings hanging down are to please the spirit; the spirit likes to see the colour.
 It is springtime for the Lisu so the spirit would love it and be happy to see spring as well.'

 It is a real privilege to experience this cultural life from the inside as we have.
 But just one marketing suggestion if I may: add some snappy break beats to the raspy music and package this festival as a -- wait for it -- Fulu Moon Party.